-As we will shortly write about, there were some success stories over this period, including Vision Systems (founded in 1987), Zenyth Therapeutics (1986) and Cochlear (1979).
+As we previously wrote about, there were some success stories over this period, including Vision Systems (founded in 1987), Zenyth Therapeutics (1986) and Cochlear (1979).
 Unfortunately, the failures far outweighed the successes.

 The surge in venture investment in Austrlalia proved brief.

 In October 1987, the world’s stock markets crashed.
 The US and UK markets fell close to 25%.
 Hong Kong markets fell 46%.
 Australian and New Zealand markets fell 42% and 60% respectively.

 Despite a brief recovery driven by a property boom, Australia—along with most of the developed world—was in recession by 1990.
 The Reserve Bank cash rate reached 17.5% as it tried to combat inflation.
 As the asset price bubble unwound and unemployment almost doubled, a number of domestic financial institutions failed, including the State Bank of Victoria, the State Bank of South Australia, and the (rather aptly named) Pyramid Building Society.